thoughtspot/thoughtspot.github.io/_data-integrate/clients/use-jdbc-driver.md

 |username | The name of a ThoughtSpot user with administrator permissions.|
 |password | The password of a ThoughtSpot application user.
 This is not the machine or SSH userpassword. |

+## Check the ThoughSpot IP and the simba_server status

+{% include content/simba-server-start.md %}

 ## Install the driver

 The JDBC driver is a `.jar` packaged application.
 To use the package, you download it, install it

 1. Log in to the local machine where you want to install the JDBC driver.
 2. Click [**Here**]({{ site.baseurl }}/release/downloads.html) to download the JDBC driver.